provider image

 • Psoriatic arthritis with plaque psoriasis and weighing more than 220 lbs: The typical dose is 90 mg injected under the skin once, then another 90 mg four weeks later.
 After the second dose, 90 mg is injected every 12 weeks.

-• Children ages 6 to under 18 years:
+• Children ages 6 and older:

 • Weight less than 132 lbs: The typical dose is 0.75 mg/kg of body weight injected under the skin once, then another 0.75 mg/kg four weeks later.
 After the second dose, 0.75 mg/kg is injected every 12 weeks.